E M Cumming Essay Prize

 Lara said of the submissions:

 Will is studying a Bachelor of Politics, Philosophy and Economics.
 He is a 2nd year resident, BRA Arts Rep, and Burgmann Academic Network Coordinator for the Arts.
 Will was recently elected to the role of BRA Vice-President for 2022.
-Congratulations Will, from your fellow residents and Burgmann College staff.
+Congratulations, Will, from your fellow residents and the Burgmann College staff.

 2020 E M Cumming Essay Prize

-Evocative tale of summer wins E M Cumming Essay Prize
+Evocative story of summer and judgment wins 2020 E M Cumming Essay Prize

-Congratulations to first-year Burgmann resident Poppy Thompson who won this year's E M Cumming Essay Prize with her submission titled, Summer of Flies.
-Poppy explains:
+Congratulations to first-year Burgmann resident Poppy Thompson for winning the 2020 E M Cumming Essay Prize with her submission Summer of Flies.

-Many thanks to our anonymous donor for their generous support of the E M Cumming Essay Prize.
+Many thanks to our anonymous donor for their generous support of the E M Cumming Essay Prize, which awarded $1,000 to Poppy for her winning essay.

 Inaugural E M Cumming Essay Prize

-The inaugural E.M.
-Cumming Essay Prize competition was held in September 2014.
+The inaugural E M Cumming Essay Prize competition was held in September 2014.
 Residents were invited to submit an essay on the topic of Genesis.
-Many outstanding essays were received and our adjudicator, Ms Bettina Söderbaum, selected five finalists who have kindly allowed us to publish their essays.
+Many outstanding essays were received and our adjudicator, Bettina Söderbaum (1977–1978), selected five finalists who have kindly allowed us to publish their essays.

-The winner, Ella Relf, was announced at an evening reading on 27 September 2014 and was awarded $1000.
+Ella Relf's winning essay, Genesis, was announced at an evening reading on 27 September 2014 and was awarded $1,000.